 If you are a student of spiritual direction - or you already work in a listening profession - this webinar series is for you.

 The series runs over 4 consecutive weeks -- with live sessions each Tuesday from February 12 - March 5.
-The first three sessions will run 75 minutes each.
-The last session will run 90 minutes.
+All sessions run 75 minutes each.

 But even if that doesn't fit your schedule, please remember: each session is recorded so you can watch at your convenience.

-Week 1 (Live: February 12 - 1 PM Seattle/Los Angeles, 4 PM New York, 9 PM London, Feb 13th: 5 AM Hong Kong, 8 AM Melbourne, Australia.) – A Tale of Two Questions - Moving from "Can I be a spiritual companion?" to "How can I be a spiritual companion?" – Debbi Horton and Genjo Marinello Roshi.
+Session 1 – A Tale of Two Questions - Moving from "Can I be a spiritual companion?" to "How can I be a spiritual companion?" – Debbi Horton and Genjo Marinello Roshi.
 Sustainable businesses and working lives don't start with marketing.
 They start with intention.
 And intention depends on discernment - the same thing that plays such a vital role in spiritual companionship.
 The key is asking "how" with an open heart.
 Genjo Marinello found his "how" through combining spiritual direction with psychotherapy and being a Zen priest.
 He now has a full slate of people he companions.
 Debbi Horton used her affinity for the Enneagram (she's the Board President of the Minnesota Chapter of the International Enneagram Association) to help build her spiritual direction practice.
 Both will explain the practical role intention has played in their working lives.

-Week 2 (Live: February 19 - 1 PM Seattle/Los Angeles, 4 PM New York, 9 PM London, Feb 20th: 5 AM Hong Kong, 8 AM Melbourne, Australia.) – Building Community Can Build a Livelihood - Jamal Rahman & Amanda Petersen.
+Session 2 – Building Community Can Build a Livelihood - Jamal Rahman & Amanda Petersen.
 Spiritual entrepreneurs know genuine community is the key to attracting clients and referrals.
 Jamal is a Muslim Sufi imam whose spiritual direction practice grew as he helped build an interfaith community in Seattle.
 Amanda is a spiritual director and soul-centered life coach, as well as an entrepreneur.
 She launched a healing center in Phoenix which now hosts 11 other listening care professionals.
 Both Jamal and Amanda speak eloquently about how you can build community by using the same skill you use in spiritual companionship – listening.

-Week 3 (Live: February 26 - 1 PM Seattle/Los Angeles, 4 PM New York, 9 PM London, Feb 27th: 5 AM Hong Kong, 8 AM Melbourne, Australia.) – Becoming a Soul Entrepreneur – Hiro Boga and Taya Shere.
+Session 3 – Becoming a Soul Entrepreneur – Hiro Boga and Taya Shere.
 Both Hiro and Taya built their livelihoods by creating innovative ways to serve others spiritually.
 Born in Bombay, and now settled in British Columbia, Hiro has offered "soul-infused" mentoring to thousands of people over 35 years, companioning those people as they create and develop purpose-based businesses.
 Taya spent 10 years as a rabbi in Washington DC before creating a unique blend of ways to companion people -- using embodiment, music, ancestral healing, somatic experience and multi-religious ritual.
 They both see service as a creative act and say that spiritual business thrives when it springs from our truest selves.

-Week 4 (Live: March 5 - 1 PM Seattle/Los Angeles, 4 PM New York, 9 PM London, March 6: 5 AM Hong Kong, 8 AM Melbourne, Australia.) – Doing That Which Makes Your Heart Sing - Karen Erlichman, Langston Kahn and Jacquelyn Smith-Crooks.
+Session 4 – Doing That Which Makes Your Heart Sing - Karen Erlichman and Langston Kahn.
 This final session focuses on your best asset when it comes to making a living as a spiritual companion - your heart.
-In an extended 90-minute session, three experienced companions at very different stages in their careers offer wisdom on how they have found personal fulfillment - and paychecks - by offering spiritual companionship.
+Two experienced companions at different stages in their careers offer wisdom on how they have found personal fulfillment - and paychecks - by offering spiritual companionship.
 In the SF Bay area, Karen Erlichman combines spiritual direction with supervision, teaching and psychotherapy to create a thriving practice.
 In New York City, Langston Kahn, one of SDI New Contemplatives for 2019, offers emotional clearing and shamanic healing in a form of companioning that is at once ancient and contemporary.
-And, at age 70, Jacquelyn Smith-Crooks, with Georgia Baptist roots and Unitarian experience, will tell her story of how the connectedness and availability of her "heart-working" parents inspired her to bring the techniques of spiritual companionship into her everyday life, an approach that eventually landed her a job at Harvard.

 "Making a Living" Bonuses